Thank you for all of the reviews and faves for the last story.

 "Aye, we think so," Beckett replied.
 "We're still working out how to integrate our computers so we can get the most from the data the scanner gives us."

-Rodney pulled a stool over from one of the desks, sat in front of the computer, and started inputting code.
-Twenty minutes later he looked up to find Beckett beside him, shaking his head and smiling.
-"What now?" he asked as he worked.
+Rodney pulled a stool over from one of the nearby desks, sat in front of the computer, and started inputting code.
+Twenty minutes later, he looked up to find Carson standing beside him, shaking his head, and smiling.
+"What now?"
+Rodney asked as he worked.

 "Aren't you supposed to be getting ready for a mission?"
 Beckett asked.

-"I have a few hours," Rodney replied and typed a few more commands into the computer.
+"I have a few hours," Rodney replied and typed a few more lines of code into the computer.

-"I thought Major Sheppard gave you a curfew on the night before a mission," Beckett said with a smile.
+"I thought Major Sheppard gave you a curfew on the night before a mission," Carson said with a smile.

 "Got what, exactly?
 What are you doing to my scanner?"